DiscoverDataScience.org

 Request Info

-Optimizing the acquisition, storage, retrieval, and use of information, HI provides electronic access to medical records by utilizing acquisition, storage, retrieval, and health and biomedicine information.
-Electronic access of medical records could be made available to patients, doctors, nurses, hospitals, or medical facility administrators, insurance companies, and health information technicians.
+Optimizing the acquisition, storage, retrieval, and use of information, HI promotes more efficient sharing of health records by making electronic health records (EHRs) accessible to patients, doctors, nurses, hospitals, medical facility administrators, insurance companies, and health information technicians.

 FIND SCHOOLS